Rob Refsnyder Player Props: Red Sox vs. Angels

 Angels Pitching Rankings

-- The 8.2 strikeouts per nine innings put together by the Angels pitching staff ranks 23rd in the league.
+- The 8.4 strikeouts per nine innings compiled by the Angels pitching staff ranks 20th in MLB.

-- The Angels' 3.70 team ERA ranks fifth across all league pitching staffs.
+- The Angels have the fifth-ranked team ERA across all league pitching staffs (3.52).

-- Angels pitchers combine to give up the fourth-fewest home runs in baseball (10 total, 0.8 per game).
+- Angels pitchers combine to surrender the fourth-fewest home runs in baseball (11 total, 0.8 per game).

-- Sandoval (1-0) gets the starting nod for the Angels, his third of the season.
+- Anderson (1-0) gets the start for the Angels, his third of the season.

-- In his last time out on Saturday, the left-hander tossed six innings against the Toronto Blue Jays, allowing one earned run while surrendering six hits.
+- The left-hander last appeared on Sunday against the Toronto Blue Jays, when he threw 4 2/3 innings, allowing five earned runs while giving up seven hits.

 © 2023 Data Skrive.
 All rights reserved.